momotamashi/CPSC1045-FinalProject/README.md

 - changed positioning of red obstacle
 - changed jump height of character (mc) to be higher
 - fixed space bar restart error
+- changed obstacle positioning to middle of screen